shelby-moore/multi-tenant-cluster/bootstrapping/charts/tenant/README.md

 ```

 When a developer with the above kubeconfig runs a kubectl command, the kubectl `oidc-login` plugin will open the browser so that the developer can login to Okta.
 Okta will return a token to the plugin, which can then be used to access the Kubernetes API with kubectl (assuming the Kubernetes API has been configured to use the configured Okta application as an OIDC token issuer).

+* Note - if tenant workloads can be given Kubernetes API access, it may be desireable to restrict what access is given, and/or to restrict developer access to workload service account tokens.
+If developers have access to service account tokens with elevated Kubernetes API access, developers could use the tokens to elevate their own access to the Kubernetes API.

 ## Cilium Network Policy